-For people who reside in long-term care facilities, or are staying at the hospital awaiting a procedure (or recovering from one), spending the holidays in the hospital can be a lonely time.
-Not only are they feeling left out of the festivities, they’re also away from familiar faces and comforts of home.
+For people who reside in long-term care facilities, or are staying at the hospital awaiting a procedure (or recovering from one), the holidays can be a lonely time.
+Not only are they feeling left out of the festivities, they’re also away from familiar faces and the comforts of home.

-Give some thought to hospital room decorations.
-A simple way to liven up a drab hospital room is by placing a few decorative touches such as photos and holiday cards on the window ledge, or taping them up on the wall.
+Use decorations to brighten up the place!
+A simple way to liven up a drab hospital room is by placing a few decorative touches such as photos and holiday cards on the window ledge, or by taping them up on the wall.
 A string of lights can also transform the space from boring hospital white to festive and cheerful – remember to check with hospital staff before you plug anything in.

-Ask your family and friends to take part by creating and sending holiday cards and photos, or other decorative elements such as garlands, hand-drawn pictures, and flowers.
+Ask your family and friends to take part by creating and sending holiday cards and photos, or other decorative elements such as garland, hand-drawn pictures, and flowers.
 If the person you’re visiting has a hospital roommate, offer to share some of the holiday decorations you brought so that their side of the room has some holiday cheer as well.
 ‘Tis the season of giving, after all.

-Christmas music is another way to liven up a visit to a hospital or long-term care facility during the holidays.
-Create a playlist of favourite Christmas tunes and play it the next time you visit.
+Music is another way to liven up a visit to a hospital or long-term care facility during the holidays.
+Create a playlist of favourite holiday tunes and play it the next time you visit.
 Just remember to keep the volume at a reasonable level so you don’t disturb other hospital patients or care facility residents.

-Try to participate in any special programming that the hospital or long-term care facility is hosting is another great way to get into this holiday spirit — this can include Santa Claus visits, holiday performances, caroling, and religious services.
-Hospital and care facility holiday activities offer a great way to meet the staff and other patients in a relaxed environment, and for the person you’re taking care of to meet new friends while they spend the holidays in the hospital.
+Participating in special programming that the hospital or long-term care facility is hosting is another great way to get into this holiday spirit — this can include Santa Claus visits, holiday performances, caroling, or religious services.
+Hospital and care facility holiday activities are also a great way to meet the staff and other patients in a relaxed environment, and for the person you’re taking care of to meet new friends while they spend the holidays in the hospital.

-You can bring comfort and joy to other patients and their families just by reaching out and sharing with them your experiences as a caregiver.
-Your insight might help them get through the holidays knowing that they’re not alone in this situation.
-Share your holiday traditions with them, whether it’s singing, recalling funny stories, or playing board games.
+You can bring comfort and joy to other patients and their families by reaching out to them and sharing your experiences as a caregiver — knowing that they’re not alone is a powerful feeling.
+You can also share your holiday traditions with them, whether it’s singing, recalling funny stories, or playing board games.

 Nothing brings thoughts of home to mind better than home cooking.
 Hospitals and long-term care facilities do their best to provide nutritional, well-balanced meals for their patients, but nothing compares to a favourite meal created by someone special.

-Ask a doctor or nurse if it’s okay to bring some home-cooked meals for the person you know who is spending the holidays in the hospital, so that they can enjoy your comfort food over the holidays.
+Ask a doctor or nurse if it’s okay to bring home-cooked meals for the person you know who is spending the holidays in the hospital, so that they can enjoy your comfort food over the holidays.
 For some fresh recipe ideas check out our video series “Elizz Eats.”

-Bring items related to the interests of the person you’re taking care of so that he or she can have something to occupy their time on days when you’re not able to visit.
-A cherished toy, favourite blanket, or book are small items that can bring a lot of comfort to a lonely hospital patient who is away from home.
+Remember to bring personal items so they have something to occupy their time on days when you’re not able to visit.
+A cherished toy, favourite blanket, or books are small items that can bring a lot of comfort to a lonely hospital patient who is away from home.

-The setting may not be ideal, but that doesn’t mean you can’t have good holiday memories with the person you’re taking care of during your visits to the hospital or care facility.
+The setting may not be ideal, but that doesn’t mean you can’t create good memories with them when you visit the hospital or care facility.

 An appreciative smile, a spark of recognition in the eyes of an Alzheimer’s patient, a squeeze of your hand – these, and many more, are the special moments you and the person you’re taking care of can add to the memory bank to look fondly back on when spirits get low.